 The mix was recorded with a lot of noise from Echo Cat, boosted by compression — and then processed with Sound Forge noise reduction, Melda MSpectralDelay to reduce the noise further and soften the attacks, and then Supermassive.

-The main voice is Medusa through two mixed FX chains: (A) is FX Aid (oil can delay algo), a beta test module, MSCL and Noveltech Character, and (B) is Arturia Plate-140.
+The main voice is Medusa through two mixed FX chains: (A) is FX Aid (oil can delay algo), Beads, MSCL and Noveltech Character, and (B) is Arturia Plate-140.

 Accompanying it is the Microfreak through Bitwig pitch shifter and Valhalla Room.